How-to guide#

 Debugging#

-In the following example we are going to debug the status_test from the pw_status module compiled for lm3s6965evb-qemu.
-First we are going to start an emulator instance using the qemu-lm3s6965evb emulator target and load the test file:
+In the following example, status_test from pw_status is debugged.
+The binary was compiled for lm3s6965evb-qemu.
+First an emulator instance is started using the qemu-lm3s6965evb emulation target definition and then the test file is loaded:

 $ pw emu start qemu-lm3s6965evb \